varnishcache/varnish-cache/doc/sphinx/tutorial/starting_varnish.rst

 ----------------

 I assume varnishd is in your path.
-You might want to run ``pkill varnishd`` to make sure Varnish isn't running.
+You might want to run ``pkill varnishd`` to make sure varnishd isn't running.
 Become root and type:

 ``# varnishd -f /usr/local/etc/varnish/default.vcl -s malloc,1G -T 127.0.0.1:2000 -a 0.0.0.0:8080``